bholsinger09/CafeMeetup/APPLE_REVIEWER_GUIDE.md

 ---

-Thank you for taking the time to review CafeMeetup.
+Thank you for taking the time to review LatteLink.
 We believe it provides a unique, high-quality experience for college students seeking study partners and academic collaboration.

 **Happy Testing!** ☕📚